Marco Asensio: International career

+On 17 May 2016, Asensio and Espanyol teammate Pau López were called up to the full side for a friendly against Bosnia and Herzegovina.
+The 20-year-old made his debut on the 29th, starting in the 3–1 win in Switzerland.
+Selected in the squad for the 2017 European Under-21 Championship by manager Albert Celades, Asensio scored a hat-trick in his debut in the competition, helping to a 5–0 group stage routing of Macedonia.
+He reached with his teammates the final of the tournament, losing 1–0 against Germany.
 Back with the seniors, he was included in Julen Lopetegui's squad for the 2018 FIFA World Cup, making his debut in the competition on 20 June by replacing Real Madrid teammate Lucas Vázquez for the final ten minutes of the 1–0 group stage win against Iran.

 Asensio scored his first goal for Spain on 11 September 2018, playing the entire 6–0 home rout of Croatia for the UEFA Nations League and also being directly involved in the play that led to Lovre Kalinić's own goal.
 In July 2021, he was included as overage player in the 22-player squad of the under-23 team for the 2020 Summer Olympics.
 In November 2022, Asensio was included in Spain's final 26-man squad for the 2022 World Cup.
 He started against Costa Rica in the opening fixture of Spain's World Cup campaign, and scored the second goal against Costa Rica which Spain won 7–0.